pereznetworks/WeatherX/WeatherX/README.md

           - 3: backend server deletes all data, when it sent to the WeatherX front-end app
           - 4: backend server does not keep location and weather data cached or saved to a database
                - a: this means that even every single duplicate requests for the same location will need to processed again
-  - d: Since the app does not need to cache or save any session data back to the server...
+    - e: Since the app does not need to cache or save any session data back to the server...
       - i: at present, Cookies are not used by the WeatherX front-end app
       - ii: Cookies may need to implemented ...
            - 1: to control what a browser does with the front-end app's session data